bookio/client/docs/howto-add-new-language.md

 * Speak directly to the user
 * Be brief, use short words

 The client uses the same language as the browser.
-If this language is not supported in Bookio, the default language is english.
+If this language is not supported in Bookio, the default language is English.
 To add a new language, look up the language code <a href="http://www.metamodpro.com/browser-language-codes">here</a>.

 <h4>Go through all .html-files</h4>
 Assume you want to translate to hungarian, the link above gives the language code <i>hu</i> for Hungarian.